TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

             # + stdWrap
             table = tt_address

-            # All properties from .select can be used directly
+            # All properties from .select :ref:`select` can be used directly
             # + stdWrap
-            colPos = 1
+            orderBy = sorting
             pidInList = 13,14

             # The target variable to be handed to the ContentObject again, can